The Trust remains deeply committed to raising standards and achievement for all children regardless of ethnicity, race, gender or religion.

-Each school has a named Safeguarding Governor.
+Each school has a named Safeguarding Governor, this is generally the chair or governor with expertise in this area.
 We expect our Safeguarding Governors to have an overview of all things Safeguarding in their own school.

 We also expect that they are appropriately trained, have a good level of safeguarding knowledge and conduct regular visits in schools focusing on safeguarding.

 All our Governors are expected to have attended basic safeguarding training.
 This can be done through their school, through the Trust’s online training, by attending face-to-face training event, or through their own workplace.
 We do expect our Safeguarding Governors to have also completed Safer Recruitment.

 - Trust Designated Trust Safeguarding Lead: Peter Merry (CEO) • firstname.lastname@example.org • 0116 216 9963

 The OWLS Trust fully recognises the contribution it can make to protect children and support pupils in school.
 The aim of the guidance is to safeguard and promote our pupils’ welfare, safety and health by fostering an honest, open, caring and supportive climate.
 The pupils’ welfare is of paramount importance.

 It is the requirement of the OWLS Trust that each individual school within the partnership adopts, and meets the statutory compliance, of the Safeguarding requirements of the Local Authority.

 Please refer to the Safeguarding Policy for each individual school for further details – available via the school website or contacting the school office.